Sea Bright, New Jersey: Education

 Maple Place Middle School with 253 students in grades 5–8.

 For ninth through twelfth grades, public school students attend Shore Regional High School, a regional high school that also serves students from the constituent districts of Monmouth Beach, Oceanport and West Long Branch.
 The high school is located in West Long Branch and is part of the Shore Regional High School District.
 As of the 2018–19 school year, the high school had an enrollment of 649 students and 57.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.3:1.
 Seats on the high school district's nine-member board of education are allocated based on the population of the constituent municipalities, with one seat assigned to Sea Bright.

+In 2024, a meeting between the Henry Hudson Regional School District, the Highlands School District, and the Atlantic Highlands School District boards of trustees, of which there are plans to consolidate into one district, stated that Sea Bright would have to re-establish its non-operating school district to join Henry Hudson; there is no provision in New Jersey law to permit this.
+The Oceanport School District and the Shore Regional High School district both filed legal challenges opposing Sea Bright's efforts to end their sending relationships and join the consolidated K-12 Henry Hudson District.

 Sea Bright high school students in public school also have the opportunity to attend the schools of the Monmouth County Vocational School District, including the five career academies.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 6.37 mi of roadways, of which 2.71 mi were maintained by the municipality, 0.08 mi by Monmouth County and 3.58 mi by the New Jersey Department of Transportation.

-New Jersey Route 36 is the main highway through Sea Bright.
+Route 36 is the main highway through Sea Bright.
 To the south, it connects the borough to Monmouth Beach.
-Heading north, it crosses the Shrewsbury River to Highlands via the Highlands – Sea Bright Bridge, a fixed span which was built between 2008 and 2011 to replace a 1240 ft drawbridge built in 1932.
-Sea Bright can also be accessed from Rumson to the west via Rumson Road (County Route 520) over the Shrewsbury River Bridge.
+Heading north, it crosses Shrewsbury River to Highlands across the Highlands–Sea Bright Bridge, a fixed span which was built between 2008 and 2011 to replace a 1240 ft drawbridge built in 1932.
+Sea Bright can also be accessed from Rumson to the west via Rumson Road (County Route 520) over the Rumson–Sea Bright Bridge.

 Public transportation

-NJ Transit provides local bus service between Sea Bright and Red Bank on the 835 route.
+NJ Transit provides local bus service between Sea Bright and Red Bank on the 838 route.